wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 _In this [on-going series]({% post_url 2013-10-12-are-you-my-motherland %}) I
-examine some cities I've visited in the hopes of finding pride in my old homes or finding a new place to call home_
+examine some cities I've visited in the hopes of finding pride in my old homes or finding a new place to call home._

 Roma, the city that kicked off our travels.
 Let us looketh at thy main distinctions.